Mark2Mark/Skedge/README.md

 ---
 ##### Important
 - Beta!
 Please backup your files.
 No guarantee for destroying your files.
 - Take care when doing transforms or things alike on your layer's bezierPath.
-Since it will actually adress the real path, be sure to make a `.copy()` of your layer before proceeding with those.
-If oyu’re just reading data and drawing new objects from that data, you should be fine.
+Since it will actually address the real path, be sure to make a `.copy()` of your layer before proceeding with those.
+If you’re just reading data and drawing new objects from that data, you should be fine.

 ---